shaddow1201/CredentialVerify_old/README.md

 2. CredentialFactory.sol - allows creation of credentials.
 3. ApplicantFactory.sol - allows Applicants to apply to CredentialOrgs for Awarded Credentials
 4. ProcessApplicants.sol - allows Gathering of info from CredentialOrgFactory, CredentialFactory, and Applicant Factory.
+5. CredentialWriteOrDenyApplicant.sol - to be impliments in future

 ## Getting Started